soundscapecloud/soundscape/README.md

 ### 3. Enable Let's Encrypt

-When enabled with the `--letsencrypt` flag, trickle runs a TLS ("SSL") https server on port 443.
+When enabled with the `--letsencrypt` flag, streamlist runs a TLS ("SSL") https server on port 443.
 It also runs a standard web server on port 80 to redirect clients to the secure server.

 **Requirements**